 PanoMoments come in two flavors: a 360 PanoMoment that captures the entire 360 degrees and associates space + time, and also a standard PanoMoment that can be thought of as an interactive HD GIF.
 Both versions create what we consider to be "living photos" and represent a new choice in the world of photography.
 Convert existing footage, capture something entirely new, or even animate with your favorite software.
-Simply upload either standard or 360 video, and you'll have a living photo that can be shared on the PanoMoments Android and iOS apps, Twitter and Facebook, embedded into any web-page, or integrated into your own native app via the PanoMoments SDK.
+Simply upload either standard or 360 video (captured with a 360 video camera or rotating camera rig), and you'll have a living photo that can be shared on the PanoMoments Android and iOS apps, Twitter and Facebook, embedded into any web-page, or integrated into your own native app via the PanoMoments SDK.
 To get started, just head over to the Web Uploader, create an account, and upload your first video.
 Checkout the PanoMoments Wiki for more detailed information on the creation process.
 And if you're looking for the fastest way to get PanoMoments captured for your E-commerce platform, check out our Capture as a Service program.

 PanoMoments support the oEmbed API which allows the viewer to be embedded across any of the 1000’s of sites that support Embedly.
 This includes sites like Medium, Reddit, the NY Times, and many more.
 All you have to do is copy the PanoMoment URL like: https://my.panomoments.com/u/MomentCaptureStudio/m/composite-europe and then simply paste it into any site that accepts Embedly.
 Here’s a quick demo on how to embed a PanoMoment on Medium: